 For women that God has called Living Soul to mentor and coach through online coaching programs.

 I can’t do any of this alone, however.
 The vision is growing and we have more women to reach.
-So in honor of Jake’s 23rd birthday would you consider making a tax deductible donation to Living Soul?
+Please consider making a tax deductible donation to Living Soul.

 Women like Jen who said this after completing Let go and Thrive, an online coaching program to empower women to break the bondage of bitterness.